Educators: Join Us at NCCWSL!

 - First time sending students to the conference?
 Check out our resources for campus administrators and educators.

 - Encourage students to apply for scholarships.
 Every year AAUW offers thousands of dollars in scholarships to students to attend NCCWSL.
 We offer both full and partial scholarships based on financial need, merit, and availability.
-Our scholarship application closes February 28, 2018, at 11:59 p.m.
+Check back for more information about scholarships for NCCWSL 2020.

 - Bring (or send) a group of students.
-You will receive a 15 percent discount when you register at least four attendees.
+You will receive a 15 percent discount when you register at least ten attendees.

 - Nominate students to attend.
 Even if you’re not planning on taking a group to NCCWSL this year, you can still promote it on your campus.
 Nominate promising student leaders from your school to attend the conference on their own.

 Want to get more involved?
 We offer a number of volunteer opportunities for educators.

 - Apply to be a NCCWSL steering committee member.

 NCCWSL would not be possible without our dedicated volunteers.
 Coordinating preconference activities in our host location, leveraging professional networks to market the conference, and lending expertise in student life to guide program content are just some of the ways you can help bring our conference to life.
 We encourage you apply, no matter where your institution is located.
 We’ll start building our 2020 team in August; in the meantime read on for more opportunities to get involved.